A guide to active cash management

 Get started with active cash management

-Macquarie’s CMA has been a trusted cash hub for over 45 years and is used by close to one in three Australian SMSFs to manage their money.
+Macquarie’s CMA has been a trusted cash hub for over 45 years and is used by one in three Australian SMSFs to manage their money.
 It can be linked to the higher interest Macquarie Cash Management Accelerator Account, as well as term deposits, for a holistic view across cash holdings.

 As a fully integrated cash ecosystem, this makes it easier for advisers to set up a sophisticated cash maximisation strategy, and have more time to focus on more complex investment options.